H-jamesR2/Leetcode-Java-Solutions/README.md

 # Leetcode-Java-Solutions
-Repo for storing Leetcode solutions/notes for leetcode problems divided by STRATEGY.
+Repo for storing Leetcode JAVA solutions/notes for leetcode problems divided by STRATEGY.